yash251/substreams/docs/new/explanation/getting-started.md

 # Getting Started with Substreams

 Integrating Substreams can be quick and easy.
 This guide will help you get started with consuming ready-made Substreams packages or developing your own.
-Substreams are permissionaless.
+Substreams are permissionless.
 Grab a key [here](https://thegraph.market/), no personal information required, and start streaming on-chain data.

 # Build